 11.1 Any correspondence or reports prepared on behalf of you are confidential as between us and you unless otherwise clearly agreed or implied by the circumstances.

-11.2 We hold quality marks awarded by Lexcel, IIP and the LSC.
+11.2 We hold quality marks awarded by Lexcel, and the LAA.
 It may be that at an annual audit by these bodies your file may be audited by an external auditor.
 If you do not wish this to happen you should notify us in writing.